paragonie/paseto/docs/03-Implementation-Guide/01-Payload-Processing.md

 A simple way of enforcing the maximum depth of a JSON string without having to parse it with your JSON library is to employ the following algorithm:

-1. Create a copy of the JSON string with all `\"` sequences removed.
+1. Create a copy of the JSON string with all `\"` sequences and whitespace characters removed.
    This will prevent weird edge cases in step 2.
 2. Use a regular expression to remove all quoted strings and their contents.
    For example, replacing `/"[^"]+?"([:,\}\]])/` with the first match will